Shringasaurus: Skull

 The skull of Shringasaurus is not completely known, but what's preserved indicates that the skull was small and boxy, with a short, deep snout with rounded jaw tips and bony nostrils fused into a single, confluent opening at the front of the snout.
 This is broadly similar to the completely known skull of Azendohsaurus, but the lower jaw of Shringasaurus has a more conspicuous taper towards the tip compared to the deep, down-turned dentary of the Azendohsaurus.

 The horns of Shringasaurus closely resemble those seen in ceratopsid dinosaurs, despite azendohsaurids and ceratopsids being totally unrelated to each other.
 The horns are attached to the frontal bones on the roof of the skull over the eyes, and sit across almost the entire breadth of the skull.
 They are pointed up and curve forwards from the skull, with slight variation in size and orientation existing among large individuals.
 Smaller and younger individuals had smaller, more gracile horns, indicating that the horns did not fully develop until the animals were mature.
 Intriguingly, at least one small specimen lacks horns entirely, whereas another similarly small specimen has small but well developed horns.
 It is suggested then that Shringasaurus was sexually dimorphic, and that possibly the females lacked horns.

+Life restoration of S. indicus in a rainy environment.
+The fossilized individuals in the bonebed likely died in a catastrophic flood event.

 The horns themselves have a rough, grooved texture that implies they were covered with a keratinous sheath of horn in life, also like ceratopsid horns, and so would have likely been longer than the bony cores indicate.
 The bones of the skull beneath the horns are unusually thick, and in the larger individuals the bones of roof of the skull (the nasal, prefrontal, frontal and postfrontal) are fused together on each side.